FAQs and common misconceptions

 From our experience, the emotional and mental benefits of psychedelic assisted therapy could be applicable and help any patient facing cancer, whether they are currently in remission, in chemotherapy, or in hospice care.
 We especially believe that for those cancer patients who have battled cancer and are currently in remission, they face profound existential questions that could be addressed with psychedelics.

-Psilocybin has always been described as “fun."
-Is psychedelic-assisted therapy supposed to be fun and pleasant as well?
+Psilocybin has been described as “fun.”
+Is psychedelic-assisted therapy supposed to be fun as well?

 There’s an assumption that psychedelic experiences are uniformly positive or euphoric when, in fact, challenging experiences are common and can be part of the therapeutic process.